alexwlchan/alexwlchan.net/src/_drafts/screenshots-go-gangbusters.md

 The VPS was quite slow to serve pages, and it struggled when lots of people were trying to get to the site.
 (For small values of "lots"; I don't think I'd configured nginx properly.)

-If I was still using my server, I think the site would have been ["hugged to death"][hug] by the traffic spike.
+If I was still using my VPS, I think the site would have been ["hugged to death"][hug].
 Netlify handled it fine; as far as I know the site stayed up all weekend.
 I never worried about the site going down, or felt the need to monitor it.

-That's what good infrastructure should be: dial-tone reliable, something you rarely think about.
+That's what good infrastructure should be: reliable enough that I never need to care.

 [VPS]: https://en.wikipedia.org/wiki/Virtual_private_server
 [Netlify]: https://www.netlify.com